 The tutorial uses the Cognitive Services Text Analytics API.
 Microsoft already provides a connector for this API, but it is a good example for teaching the custom connector lifecycle and how custom connectors can support unique scenarios.

-The connector you will build exposes the Text Analytics Sentiment operation which returns the sentiment score (0.000 to 1.000) for the text input.
+The connector you'll build exposes the Text Analytics Sentiment operation, which returns the sentiment score (0.000 to 1.000) for the text input.